benjaminsnorris/bennorris.org/_posts/2017-11-21-updating-layouts-for-iphone-x.md

 ---
 title: Updating layouts for iPhone X
-summary: An ongoing summary of lessons learned from updating designs for the iPhone X
+excerpt: An ongoing summary of lessons learned from updating designs for the iPhone X
 category: General
 tags:
 - code